 - Articles of Continuance: These are filed to move your company to Wyoming from another state.
 It ceases to exist in the former state and becomes a Wyoming company.
 Note, the company's entire corporate history must be submitted with the application and it goes into the public record.
 This means if your name is on the formation documents elsewhere, then it will remain so in Wyoming.
 Find out how to move your company to Wyoming here.

 - Business License: Wyoming does not have a business license, unlike Nevada.
 You will only require one if you are in a protected industry such as construction, banking or insurance.
 Otherwise, filing your Articles of Organization is everything your LLC requires to engage in any lawful business.

 - EIN / SS4: Most companies can get their EIN online.
 Others, such as foreign filers, must apply via fax or mail.
 In such cases you must complete your SS4 and send it in.
 They advise 3-5 days of processing, but in truth it generally takes closer to 10 days.

 - Resellers Certificate: You will generally only be required to collect sales tax on sales to Wyoming residents.
 Some other states may require you to collect tax if you have more than 200 transactions in their state or meet certain revenue thresholds.
-Given we are the smallest state population wise, many clients simply do not set to Wyoming residents to avoid the hassle of applying for a resellers certificate, collecting and paying the sales tax.
-The Wyoming Department of Revenue handles our resellers permits.
+Given we are the smallest state population wise, many clients simply do not sell to Wyoming residents to avoid the hassle of applying for a resellers certificate, collecting and paying the sales tax.
+The Wyoming Department of Revenue handles our reseller's permits.
 Learn more here.